hpcleuven/VscDocumentation/source/access/getting_access.rst

 accessible.

 What can you access?
 --------------------
-Your VSC account gives you access to most of the infrastructure, though only with a limited compute time allocation on some of the systems.

-Also, For the main Tier-1 compute cluster you need to submit a project application (or you should be covered by a project application within your research group).
-For some more specialised hardware you have to ask access separately, typically to the coordinator of your institution, because we want to be sure that that (usually rather expensive) hardware is used efficiently for the type of applications it was purchased for.
+Your VSC account gives you access to the VSC Tier-2 infrastructure, though for some more specialised hardware you have to ask access separately, typically to the coordinator of your institution, because we want to be sure that that (usually rather expensive) hardware is used efficiently for the type of applications it was purchased for.

+You have disk space on the storage infrastructure that is accessible from all VSC infrastructure.

+For the main Tier-1 compute cluster you need to submit a project application (or you should be covered by a project application within your research group).

 Who can get a VSC account?